 - A personal best, win, or learning moment from the project

 - A kudos to someone else on the team about their contribution to the project (if you pick this route, make sure it’s balanced).

 5. (Optional) Wrap-up.

-Consider offering up the high-level bullet points of cascading messages and who will hear them so that the team feels they were heard.
+Consider offering up the high-level bullet points of lessons learned and who will receive them so that the team feels they were heard.

 Through this format, my goal is to push the retro into being a tougher, more in-depth conversation.
 The reward for all involved is the promise that we won’t lose sight of what was learned during the project.
 That way, the business can incorporate the feedback by repeating on the wins and improving on “what to change” for next time because the next project is right around the corner.